conoro/hugo.conoroneill.com/content/post/eoin-keith-barkley-marathons.md

 It's not just that it's considered one of the hardest races in the world, it's the wonderful mythology that's built up around it which makes it so exciting.
 That's mostly due to the personality of Gary Cantrell (aka Lazarus Lake) who organises several unusual and special races.
 In addition to Barkley, check out [Big's Backyard Ultra](https://trailrunnermag.com/people/culture/bigs-backyard-ultra-a-race-with-no-end.html), [A Race for The Ages](https://runsignup.com/Race/TN/Manchester/ARacefortheAges) and the 500km [Vol State Road Race](https://ultrasignup.com/register.aspx?did=40620).

 Despite the various documentaries and YouTube clips, none of us have any idea how difficult it must be for the competitors.
-We've only seen the start/finish line and a few famous places like the prison or ratjaw.
+We've only seen the start/finish line and a few famous places like the prison, the tower or ratjaw.
 But the fact that some of the toughest competitors in the world give up after one loop of five gives you some idea of what they are going through.

 Once Barkley grabs you and you begin following various Ultra runners on Instagram, Twitter, YouTube and blogs, you discover people like Jamil Coury, The Ginger Runner, John Kelly and Gary Robbins.
 Jam-Jam has done Barkley a few times but never finished.
 He's going again this year.
 [Follow his vlog](https://www.youtube.com/user/runsteepgethigh/videos).
 Gary, oh god Gary.
 If you don't know his story, go over to The Ginger Runner site and give Ethan a few quid and watch ["Where Dreams go to die"](https://wheredreamsgotodie.com/).